DataFile MaxSize

 Default Tablespace Type

-To know the default tablespace type of your database, you can do this:
+To know the default tablespace type of your database, you can query DATABASE_PROPERTIES to know it.

 SQL> select property_value from database_properties where property_name = 'DEFAULT_TBS_TYPE';